jttoivon/moder2/README.md

 By default these files are written to current directory.
 This behaviour can be changed with '--outputdir directory' option.
 If option '--names name1,name2,...' is given, these names are used to construct the above filenames instead of TF0, TF1,...

+When option --flanks is given, the program also computes the flanking positions of the actual motif(s).
+This option can be used to check that motif long enough not to leave out any informational positions.
+However, the matrices which include the flanks are not dumped to files, even if the option --output is given, but the user has to parse these from the program output.

 Example of running moder:

 	./moder --names TFAP2A --outputdir TFAP2A_models --prior addone --cob 0-0 data/TFAP2A-head-1000.seq GGGCA > result.txt